- About Us

 - Citizen Charter

-The Family Courts Act, 1984 provides for establishment of Family Courts by the State Governments in consultation with the High Courts with a view to promote conciliation and secure speedy settlement of disputes relating to marriage and family affairs and for matters connected therewith.
+1.1 The Family Courts Act, 1984 provides for establishment of Family Courts by the State Governments in consultation with the High Courts with a view to promote conciliation and secure speedy settlement of disputes relating to marriage and family affairs and for matters connected therewith.
 Under Section 3(1)(a) of the Family Courts Act, it is mandatory for the State Governments to set up a Family Court for every area in the State comprising a city or a town whose population exceeds one million.
-In other areas of the States, the Family Courts may be set up if the State Governments deems it necessary.
-Following are the matters which can be filed in the Family Courts-
+In other areas of the States, the Family Courts may be set up if the State Governments deem it necessary.

 - Restitution of Conjugal rights